Earl Weaver: Blair house rebellion

 Before the 1972 season, the Orioles traded 36-year old team leader Frank Robinson, though they added rising stars Don Baylor and Bobby Grich.
-They went from four twenty game winners to only one 20 game winner (Jim Palmer), and missed the playoffs for the first time since Weaver became a full-time manager.
-The Orioles returned to the playoffs in 1973, losing to the Oakland Athletics in the American League Championship Series, 3–2.
+They had just one 20-game winner in 1972 (Jim Palmer) and missed the playoffs for the first time since Weaver became a full-time manager.
+The Orioles would return to the playoffs in 1973, losing to the Oakland Athletics in the American League Championship Series, 3–2.

-Weaver loved scoring with three-run home runs, "a great plan if you have Boog Powells and Frank Robinsons and Brooks Robinsons," according to Palmer.
-The 1974 team still had Powell and Brooks Robinson, but they hit only 19 home runs between them that year; and the team hit only 116 total home runs, with no player reaching even 20 home runs.
-The Orioles weakest home runs years were 1972–74, during Weaver's initial reign.
-Yet Weaver insisted on continuing to use the strategy.
+Weaver had a particular preference for scoring via three-run home runs, which Palmer would later call "a great plan if you have Boog Powells and Frank Robinsons and Brooks Robinsons."
+Even so, in 1974, the club hit just 116 total home runs, with Powell and Robinson combining for 19.
 With the team eight games behind the Red Sox in late August, the Orioles held a secret player's-only meeting at gold glove center fielder Paul Blair's house.

-Their new strategy, according to Palmer, was "Squeeze every hit and every base and every run you can out of every play."
+Their new strategy, according to Palmer, was to "squeeze every hit and every base and every run you can out of every play."
 To accomplish this goal, the players came up with secret signs they would use in games.
 The new strategy worked, as Baltimore overcame the deficit to clinch the division at the end of the year.
-According to Brooks Robinson, "It took Earl about three or four games to finally figure out what the heck we were doing in that situation, and I think he ended up saying, 'Well, you'd better be right.'...It worked out well.
+According to Brooks Robinson, "It took Earl about three or four games to finally figure out what the heck we were doing in that situation, and I think he ended up saying, 'well, you'd better be right.'...It worked out well.
 And Earl loved us all, anyway."

-The Orioles turned the season around, finishing first in the American League east; but losing to the A's again in the ALCS.
+The Orioles would finish first in the American League East but go on to lose to the A's in the ALCS.